 - A less popular option is looking for other ways to push the buttons of subs.
 Yes, many love humiliation, but there are countless other ways to trigger their need to serve.
 Doms who have mastered the art of manipulation and mind control have no need to yell at subs or use derogatory terms.
 They can easily get into their subs’ heads by learning their triggers.

 If you’re reading this page AFTER your Twitter was suspended, I’m sorry you weren’t able to see this information beforehand.
 That said, I hope you’ll consider rebuilding.
-I’ve watched many Doms start over and build a nice healthy following.
+I’ve watched many Doms start over and build a nice healthy following the second time around.
 Good luck!